prabhuignoto/react-chrono-docs/docs/timeline-modes/vertical.md

 ## Vertical Timeline

-In VERTICAL mode, events are displayed in a vertical orientation.
+In vertical mode, events are displayed in a vertical orientation.
 Each event is represented by a card that contains a title, subtitle, and content.
 The cards are stacked on top of each other, with the latest event at the top.

-Example:
+Example (v3.0):

 ```jsx
 import { Chrono } from 'react-chrono';